This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Some seedless grapes are the result of natural mutations, and these varieties can be vegetatively propagated to allow for commercial production.

 Seedless types can also be produced by crossbreeding or grafting species.
-None of these methods involve direct manipulation of the grape plants’ genetic material, keeping most of grapes nutrition intact, but like most foods, certified organic versions are best to ensure that you’re not consuming GMOs.
+None of these methods involve direct manipulation of the grape plants’ genetic material, keeping most of the grapes nutrition intact, but like most foods, certified organic versions are best to ensure that you’re not consuming GMOs.

 Conclusion